cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/3-add-leaderboard.md

         }
     ```

-8. The test case you added will fail, unless you update the `Validate()` method of the genesis to not allow duplicate player addresses.
-This is inspired by `types/genesis.go` and best kept in a separate and new `types/leaderboard.go`:
+8. The test case you added will fail unless you update the `Validate()` method of the genesis to not allow duplicate player addresses.
+This is inspired by `types/genesis.go`, and is best kept in a separate and new `types/leaderboard.go`:

     ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/leaderboard-objects/x/leaderboard/types/leaderboard.go#]
     func (leaderboard Leaderboard) Validate() error {